CENTRAL EUROPE & GREECE

 1896

-Built in 1896 for the Hungarian Millennium Exhibition — the celebration of a thousand years of Magyar statehood — the Corinthia has the scale and ambition of a building that was designed to make a national statement.
-The Royal Spa, set in the original turn-of-the-century swimming pool, is the hotel's centrepiece.
-414 rooms, making it one of the largest grand hotels in Central Europe.
+Built in 1896 for the Hungarian Millennium Exhibition, the nationwide celebration of a thousand years of Magyar statehood, the Corinthia has the scale and ambition of a building designed to make a statement to an entire country, and it shows no sign of having toned that ambition down since.
+The Royal Spa, set within the original turn-of-the-century swimming pool, remains the hotel's centrepiece: marble columns, a domed skylight, and water that has been drawing Budapest's society for well over a century.
+At over 400 rooms, it is one of the largest grand hotels in Central Europe, and one that wears its size with genuine grandeur rather than mere scale.

 Budapest